cleetus3142/Numerical-Recipes-in-Haskell/README.md

 * Learn You a Haskell for Great Good! by  Miran Lipovaca
 * Learn Physics with Functional Programming by  Scott N. Walck

-**Important:** Youhave to use ghci to runs these programs.
+**Important:** You have to use ghci to runs these programs.
 Do like so:
 ```
 $ ghci
 GHCi, version 9.2.4: https://www.haskell.org/ghc/  :? for help